 Cooking beef neck bones may take a lot of time compared to other beef recipes, but so worth it!
 Here’s a primer on how to go about it:

 - Pat your beef neck bones dry and season generously with salt.
-If you’re worried about using “too much” just know you could probably stand to use a little more for truly well seasoned neck bones.
+If you’re worried about using “too much” just know you could probably stand to use a little more for truly well-seasoned beef neck bones.

 - Heat some olive oil or vegetable oil in your Dutch oven over medium-high heat.
 Once heated, brown the side of each neck bone for several minutes.
 If you need to, work in batches to avoid overcrowding your pan.
-You want to keep the heat high enough to achieve browning, not just cooking the outside edges of your beef.
+You want to keep the heat high enough to achieve browning, not just cooking the outside edges or sides of the beef.

 - Transfer the browned beef to a platter or bowl to free up the Dutch oven.
 Add your aromatics (in this case, the chopped onions, carrots, and celery).
 Cook for at least 5-6 minutes or until the edges start to brown, too.
 Then add your garlic and ginger to start infusing those flavors, too.